Skip to content

 Result batches travel as Apache Arrow IPC, wrapped in spark.connect.ExecutePlanResponse.arrow_batch messages. apache-arrow decodes them into plain objects.
 For large results, use toLocalIterator() to walk batches instead of buffering.

 Not every Arrow type round-trips cleanly into JavaScript.
-A Row from collect() is typed as Record<string, unknown> because the right TypeScript type for some columns (notably bigint versus number) depends on the value range.
+A Row from collect() is typed as Record<string, unknown> because the value type depends on the column’s Spark type, which the compiler can’t see. df.as<Schema>() narrows the rows when you know the schema.

 If you need exact microsecond timestamps or full-precision decimals, cast to string in SQL (CAST(ts AS STRING), CAST(amount AS STRING)) until the client grows dedicated representations.